-2) USB Device Wake Up (USBPWR01,USBPWR2, USBPWR47, USBPWR56) These allow you to disable or enable the USB device wake up function.
-Set these jumpers to Enable if you wish to use your USB devices to wake up your computer.
+2) USB Device Wake Up (USBPWR0, USBPWR1)

+These jumpers allow you to enable or disable the USB device power up function for USB devices connected to your system.
 This feature requires an ATX power supply that can supply at least 2A on the +5VSB lead.
 The default is set to Disable because not all computers have the appropriate ATX power supply.
-Your computer will not power ON if you set this to Enable and do not have the appropriate ATX power supply.
-NOTE: This jumper must be set in conjunction with Wake On USB for STR State in 4.5.1 Power Up Control.
+Your computer will not power ON if you set these to Enable and do not have the appropriate ATX power supply.

-NOTES
+NOTES: